aleshaleksey/fansys23/conditions-types.md

   - It it can fall prone, it falls prone.
   - Physical attacks against it have advantage (unless the attack is ranged and the character is prone).
   - It cannot make [STR], [DEX] or [CHA] saves.
-  - It cannot use [SKILLS], attacks or cast spells that require the use of its body (including "incantations" and "somatic components").
+  - It cannot use [SKILLS], attacks or cast spells that require the use of its body (including "incantations" and "kinetic" components).
 - "**Charmed**": A charmed character cannot attack the source of its charm.
 It has disadvantage against [WIS], [CHA], [INT] saves vs it.
 In theory it perceives its words and actions in the most favourable manner.
 In practice players are players.
   - Charmed creatures have disadvantage on deception rolls vs their charmer.
 - "**Frightened**": A frightened character has disadvantage on targeted attacks.
 It must use its movement to move away from the source of its fear.